Abortion info fight targets university but affects far more - WTOP News

 “It’s not a mandate.
 In fact, our policies have not changed,” the provost, Lawrence, told the AP on Thursday.
 “The communication was trying to offer initial guidance on a rather vague law that’s designed to be punitive to state employees.”

-The school has never prescribed birth control to students beyond some bowls of condoms that have been freely available in some campus bathrooms for years.
+The school does not prescribe birth control to students, but for years has made bowls of condoms freely available in some campus bathrooms.
 Those continue to be distributed, but now are intended to stop the spread of sexually transmitted diseases rather than pregnancy prevention.

-Student medical care is provided by a local hospital system at the Vandal Health Clinic, named after the UI mascot.
-Gritman Medical Center said its services, which include prescribing contraceptives, would not change.
+Student medical care has long been provided by outside health care companies.
+The Vandal Health Clinic, named after the UI mascot, is currently run by a local hospital system, Gritman Medical Center.
+Gritman said its services, which include prescribing contraceptives, would not change.

 Lawrence said he did not expect the university’s contract with Gritman to be affected by the law.
 Nor did he believe the university’s many contracts with research and education grant partners — which include the federal government, which in some cases provides abortions through the U.S. Department of Veterans Affairs — would be affected.

-Note: This story has been updated to correct Bill Manny’s title.